-Professor of History and Landscape Theory at the Academy of Architecture of Mendrisio of the University of the Italian Svizzera.
+Professor of History and Landscape Theory at the Mendrisio Academy of Architecture of the Italian Università della Svizzera.

 Share: